Colin has been reading as long as he can remember, and the works of Conan Doyle were some of the early works that kept him reading.

-The adventure of The Red Headed League has traditionally been one of the most popular Sherlock Holmes stories.
-On the face of it, it seems a ludicrous case for the world’s only consulting detective to investigate, after all, the client has only lost a part-time job, but of course the case is much more serious than that.
+The adventure of The Red Headed League is historically one of the most popular Sherlock Holmes stories.
+At face value, it seems a ludicrous case for the world’s only consulting detective to investigate, after all, the client has only lost a part-time job, but of course, the case is much more serious than that.

 The writing of short stories featuring Sherlock Holmes was bringing Sir Arthur Conan Doyle more and more popular success, and people would soon be eagerly awaiting the monthly publication of the Strand Magazine.

-Having dealt with poisoning, conspiracy and blackmail in the previous stories, initially a case of red headed gentleman losing his well paid part-time job, might not appear worthy for the attention of Sherlock Holmes.
-Holmes though sees the possibility of something far more important from the provided facts, and creates a working hypothesis.
+Having dealt with poisoning, conspiracy, and blackmail in the previous stories, initially a case of a red-headed gentleman losing his well-paid part-time job, might not appear worthy of the attention of Sherlock Holmes.
+Holmes though sees the possibility of something far more important than the provided facts and creates a working hypothesis.
 Holmes then uses his energy to provide the additional facts that confirm that hypothesis.

 Red Headed League Trailer